Home

 • Basic IP connectivity.
 Test this by ensuring that you can PING the Manager from the Agent, and the Agent from the Manager.

-• DNS/Netbios connectivity (needed when entering a 'pretty name' in the Manager configuration).
+• DNS/Netbios connectivity (needed when entering a NETBIOS name for the application server when adding an agent to a monitor).
 Test this by PINGing the Manager with its computer name from the Agent, and PINGing the Agent with its computer name from the Manager.

 • DCOM port configuration.
 DCOM uses TCP port 135.
 Test that DCOM is using TCP as its default protocol by launching DCOMCNFG from the Windows command line, navigating to the Default Protocols tab, and selecting TCP as the highest order default protocol.